 By Kara Chalmers

-You don't have to go far, in any direction, to find fine wineres in Florida since there are nearly 20 in the state.
-When I moved to Florida, I set out to find Florida wineries offering similar experiences – wine tours, tastings, and beautiful, relaxing settings in which to enjoy my new bottle (or bottles).
-Here are five of the Florida wine tours that I loved.
+You don't have to go far, in any direction, to find fine wineries in Florida – there are dozens in the state.
+When I moved to Florida, I set out to find Florida wineries offering similar experiences, including wine tours, tastings, and beautiful, relaxing settings in which to enjoy my new bottle (or bottles).
+Here are five of the Florida wine tours I loved most.

 My top suggestion for experiencing Florida’s “wine country” has to be Lakeridge Winery & Vineyards in Clermont, about 25 miles outside Orlando.
 Housed in a modern, Mission-style building set in 80 acres of gently rolling vineyards, this is Florida’s largest premium winery and a wonderful place to expand your knowledge of Florida wines.